Eugene Wigner: Manhattan Project

 Wigner was disappointed that DuPont was given responsibility for the detailed design of the reactors, not just their construction.
 He threatened to resign in February 1943, but was talked out of it by the head of the Metallurgical Laboratory, Arthur Compton, who sent him on vacation instead.
 As it turned out, a design decision by DuPont to give the reactor additional load tubes for more uranium saved the project when neutron poisoning became a problem.
 Without the additional tubes, the reactor could have been run at 35% power until the boron impurities in the graphite were burned up and enough plutonium produced to run the reactor at full power; but this would have set the project back a year.
 During the 1950s, he would even work for DuPont on the Savannah River Site.
-Wigner did not regret working on the Manhattan Project, and sometimes wished the atomic bomb had been ready a year earlier.
+Wigner did not regret working on the bomb, remarking:

 An important discovery Wigner made during the project was the Wigner effect.
 This is a swelling of the graphite moderator caused by the displacement of atoms by neutron radiation.
 The Wigner effect was a serious problem for the reactors at the Hanford Site in the immediate post-war period, and resulted in production cutbacks and a reactor being shut down entirely.
 It was eventually discovered that it could be overcome by controlled heating and annealing.

 Through Manhattan project funding, Wigner and Leonard Eisenbud also developed an important general approach to nuclear reactions, the Wigner–Eisenbud R-matrix theory, which was published in 1947.